 Address: 1500 Fools Hollow Rd, Show Low, AZ 85901

 Directions: From Show Low, turn right on W Deuce of Clubs Road, turn right on West McNeil, turn left on W 16th, turn right on Old Linden Road, and turn right on Fool Hollow Road.
 The campground will be on your right.

 Contact Number: (928) 537-3680

 25. Woolly Hollow Campground

 You will find 30 full-service campsites and 10 tent campsites at Woolly Hollow Campground in Arkansas.
 This state park campground offers a lifeguard-protected swimming beach that the Weather Channel rated as one of the top places to swim in Arkansas.
 This makes Woolly Hollow one of the best campgrounds for kids.
-It also offers many miles of hiking paths of different lengths.
-Outstanding fishing is also located nearby, and one of the state’s top mountain bike destinations, Enders Fault, is located less than 10 miles away.
+It also offers many miles of hiking paths.
+There is outstanding fishing nearby, and one of the state’s top mountain bike destinations is less than 10 miles away.
 Reviewers give this campground top marks for its kayaks, paddleboats, waterfall, trails, playground, day-use picnic areas, fishing dock, snack bar, and boat launch.

 Address: 82 Woolly Hollow Rd, Greenbrier, AR 72058

 Directions: Follow U.S. 65 north out of Greenbrier, AR, until you reach AR285.
 Continue on AR285, and the campground will be on your right in 8.6 miles.